 If you already deployed internet-based client management (IBCM), you can also deploy the cloud management gateway.
 Clients receive policy for both services.
 As they roam onto the internet, they randomly select and use one of these internet-based services.

-Do the user accounts have to be in the same Azure subscription as the subscription that hosts the CMG cloud service?
+Do the user accounts have to be in the same Azure AD tenant as the tenant associated with the subscription that hosts the CMG cloud service?

 This question is common in the following scenarios:

 When you have distinct test and production Active Directory and Azure AD environments, but one single, centralized Azure hosting subscription.

 Your use of Azure has grown organically across different teams